UrjaSoni/AIStoryMapper/README.md

     ```

 ## Future Improvements
-Shell script or CLI for auto-parsing and saving markdown output
+- Shell script or CLI for auto-parsing and saving markdown output

-GitHub Action to extract stories from transcripts in PRs
+- Optional integration with Jira, Linear, or Azure DevOps

-Optional integration with Jira, Linear, or Azure DevOps
+- Integration with Loop or One-Note (if possible)